DeanLight/spannerlib/README.md

 note that we also import token definitions from lark's common module, it can be found here: https://github.com/lark-parser/lark/blob/master/lark/grammars/common.lark

-TODO link
-RGXlog tutorial can help you understand the features that this grammar provides
+[the introductory RGXlog tutorial](/tutorials/introduction.ipynb) can help you understand the features that this grammar provides.

 #### separation of the AST into standalone statements